 A powerful platform for immersive presentations

 The rich satellite imagery and 3D building models of Google Earth come to life when experienced in stunning large-scale panorama.
 The Liquid Galaxy lets you sail around the globe with the included 6-axis controller, allowing you to instantly zoom in, out, and around in completely fluid motion.
-You can also search for and navigate to specific locations on autopilot using the touch screen interface and also tap on highlighted roads to activate Street View on the immersive displays.
+You can search for and navigate to specific locations using the touch screen interface and also tap on highlighted roads to activate Street View on the immersive displays.

 Seeing panoramic video or photography of a location on the Liquid Galaxy is the next best thing to actually being there.
 In addition to flat two-dimensional imagery, the Liquid Galaxy can play full panoramic photos and videos that stretch beyond viewers’ peripheral vision, totally surrounding them in another place.
 The system is also capable of audio playback to truly bring a scene to life.